TaraTritt/dn-auction-dapp/README.md

 Install to your browser:

 * [Metamask](https://chrome.google.com/webstore/search/metamask)
-  * After installing, create an account and save the mnemonic phrase for later
+  * After installing, create an account
   * Make sure you select the Rinkeby Test Network from the top left corner of the extension - by default the Main Ethereum Network will be selected

 Navigate to and follow the directions below for the following: